PongchanokWisut/Kokoabassplayer.github.io/README.md

 ## Welcome to my Portfolio

 My name is Nuttapong Buttprom, I am  a musician and data science learner.
-It's nice to meet you, and here are some of my contributions and my passion for data science. enjoy
+It's nice to meet you, and here are some of my contributions and my passion for data science.
+Enjoy

 ### Dashboard